mohanjutru/weatherApp/README.md

 ## ENV Setup

-Create .env file in weatherApp folder and add below keys and also attaching .env file in mail to start.
+Create .env file in weatherApp folder and add below keys and also attaching .env file in mail for your reference.

 `REACT_APP_API_URL = '<<API URL>>'` \
 `REACT_APP_API_KEY = '<<API KEY>>'`